mtnbikenc/dcaf/modules/bare-metal-os/README.md

 # CSC DCAF Bare Metal OS Deployment Automation

-This project deploys RHEL 7 to bare metal nodes using Hanlon and Ansible.
+The Bare-Metal_OS module is an automated deployment of an operating system on bare-metal hardware using Hanlon, currently the Red Hat Enterprise Linux OS.
+Though it is an automated process there are a few things tha need to be in place before you begin.

+## Before You Begin

+* Create the /opt/autodeploy/projects/inventory/hosts.ini file to include each host being deployed to.
+* Create the /opt/autodeploy/projects/inventory/host_vars/host_name.yml file for
+  each host being deployed to.
-* Create an inventory CSV file using inventory/example_inventory.csv as an example
+* Create the /opt/autodeploy/projects/inventory/group_vars/bare-metal-os.yml file
-* Update inventory/group_vars/all.yml as needed
-* Run ansible-playbook site_inventory.yml to create the Ansible Inventory
-* Run ansible-playbook site_inventory.yml a second time to make sure the SMBIOS UUIDs are updated in the host_vars files
+  with the appropriate values for the deployment.

+Refer to the CSC DCAF Documentation for more details and what is included in these files.

+## Run the Bare-Metal_OS Automation

+Now that the inventory and variables have been created the automation can be used.

-* Run ansible-playbook site_reset.yml to ensure the hosts are discovered and ready for deployment
+* Run the site_reset.yml playbook to ensure the hosts are discovered and ready for deployment.
-* Run ansible-playbook site_deploy.yml to deploy RHEL
+* Run the site_deploy.yml playbook to deploy the RHEL OS.